-The flow and transport results for the tracer injection are shown in Figure 5.6.
-For both candidate injection wells, minimum lateral spreading occurs during the first few years of simulation (Figure 5.6a-c).
-By 2025 (Figure 5.6d), more significant lateral spreading occurs near well 699-49-69 in the direction of groundwater flow because the tracer has entered the high permeability paleochannel.
+The flow and transport results for the tracer injection are shown in Figure 5.7.
+For both candidate injection wells, minimum lateral spreading occurs during the first few years of simulation (Figure 5.7a-c).
+By 2025 (Figure 5.7d), more significant lateral spreading occurs near well 699-49-69 in the direction of groundwater flow because the tracer has entered the high-permeability paleochannel.
 By contrast, the tracer injection from MW-10A shows less horizontal spreading and quicker southeasterly flow direction due to its location within the paleochannel.
-For both wells, the trajectories of the simulated plumes follow the boundary of paleochannel as depicted in the geologic framework model.
+For both wells, the trajectories of the simulated plumes follow the boundary of paleochannel as depicted in the GFM.